EradikAlien/Git-challenge/README.md

 - He landed on Earth 15 lightyears later.
 The date on Earth was 1944
 - He planned on giving valuable advanced technology information.
 Recources that are beyond actual intelectual cappabilities of the human breed.
 - But Rogers witnessed world war2 and its attrocities.
 He decided that the human breed is not worthy so he fucked off.

+He could change his appearance and he did it, because for people in this time his form did be strange.
+When he met first people in Earth, he copied his appearance.
+After he tried to speak with other, but it was a bad idea, because his first question was Which year is now?
+People who listened this, thinkeds that he is strange and called hospital...